ardanngrha/jubelio-fullstack-test/README.md

       }
    ```

-   This configuration is used when running tests using `Jest` and `Supertest` to ensure they do not interfere with the development database.
+   This configuration is used when running tests using `Jest` and `Supertest` to ensure they do not interfere with the production database.

 6. Run database migrations for testing and production: